 This spring salad with spiced activated nuts and homemade mustard dressing is refreshing, nutrient dense and tasty, keeping you satiated and satisfied for hours on end!
 Raw food is full of living enzymes and structured water, and I tend to feel super hydrated and energized with it, especially in the warmer seasons.
-Natural, high energy, nourishing goodness, bursting with life.
+High energy, nourishing goodness, bursting with life.
 Earth’s food.

 I’ve teamed up with 51raw to bring you this simple and amazing recipe using their spiced activated nuts!

 51raw is a brother sister team rediscovering human health through a balance of wholefoods and connecting with Nature, who intend to emanate vitality.
 They are a lifestyle brand with an online platform to share research and their own experiences of healing through organic wholefoods and cleansing techniques.